Lava from La Palma eruption finally reaches the Atlantic

 LOS LLANOS DE ARIDANE, Canary Islands (AP) — A bright red river of lava from the volcano on Spain’s La Palma island finally tumbled over a cliff and into the Atlantic Ocean, setting off huge plumes of steam and possibly toxic gases that forced local residents outside the evacuation zone to remain indoors on Wednesday.

 The immediate area had been evacuated for several days as authorities waited for the lava that began erupting Sept.
-19 to traverse the 6.5 kilometers (4 miles) to the island’s edge.
+19 to traverse the 4 miles to the island’s edge.
 On the way down from the Cumbre Vieja volcanic ridge, the lava flows have engulfed at least 656 buildings, mostly homes and farm buildings, in its unstoppable march to the sea.

 The meeting of molten rock and sea water finally came at 11 p.m. on Tuesday.
 By daybreak, a widening promontory of newborn land could be seen forming under plumes of steam rising high into the area.

 Even though initial air quality reading showed no danger in the area, experts had warned that the arrival of the lava at the ocean would likely produce small explosions and release toxic gases that could damage lungs.
-Authorities established a security perimeter of 3.5 kilometers (2.1 miles) and asked residents in the wider area to remain indoors with windows shut to avoid breathing in any gases.
+Authorities established a security perimeter of 2.1 miles and asked residents in the wider area to remain indoors with windows shut to avoid breathing in any gases.

 No deaths or serious injuries have been reported from the island’s first eruption in 50 years, thanks to the prompt evacuations of over 6,000 people after the ground cracked open following weeks of tremors.